DonaldKellett/Linux-Rocks/README.md

 - Main webserver container cannot function independently of mailserver/database containers - requires customized shell script for coordinating networking between containers after they have been started
 - UI for results page could be better - maybe use a table with the logos for each Linux distribution instead of just a plain list with percentages

+## Docker Image

+A Docker image for the webserver is available at https://hub.docker.com/r/donaldsebleung/linux-rocks

 ## License

 The contents of this repo are licensed under [GPLv3](./LICENSE), with the UI frontend taken from [Landed by HTML5 UP](https://html5up.net/landed) licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0).